shapehq/tartelet/README.md

 ### Linting the Codebase with SwiftLint

-We use [SwiftLint](https://github.com/realm/SwiftLint) to ensure uniformity in our code.
+We use [SwiftLint](https://github.com/realm/SwiftLint) to ensure uniformity in the code.
 Install SwiftLint using [Homebrew](https://brew.sh) by running the following command in your terminal.

 ```bash
 brew install swiftlint